UB-Mannheim/ocr-fileformat/README.md

 ### Validation CLI

-For example, to validate an XML file againt the ALTO 3.1 schema:
+For example, to validate an XML file against the ALTO 3.1 schema:

 ```
 ocr-validate alto-3-1 myFile.alto